fbpx

 • We’ll meet in small groups of no more than 6 students, so we have plenty of time for discussion.

 • You’ll get graded feedback on your editing that reveals exactly which areas you need to work on further.
+We use Editorial Arts Academy’s Copyediting Evaluation Rubric, which breaks down your editing into nineteen distinct categories.

 The Copyediting Group Mentorship for Historical Fiction was such a great class.
 Susannah is a personable and warm mentor.
 She provides precise yet gentle feedback that helps editors grow immensely.
 Highly recommend!